Plastic surgery: Techniques and procedures

-Reconstructive surgery

-Reconstructive plastic surgery is performed to correct functional impairments caused by burns; traumatic injuries, such as facial bone fractures and breaks; congenital abnormalities, such as cleft palates or cleft lips; developmental abnormalities; infection and disease; and cancer or tumors.
-The goal of reconstructive plastic surgery is to restore both form and function.

-The most common reconstructive procedures are tumor removal, laceration repair, maxillofacial surgery, scar revision, hand surgery and breast reduction plasty.
-According to the American Society of Plastic Surgeons, the number of reconstructive breast reductions for women decreased in 2018 by 4 percent from the year before.
-Breast reduction in men decreased in 2018 by 8 percent.
-In 2018, there were 57,535 performed.

-Some other common reconstructive surgical procedures include breast reconstruction after a mastectomy for the treatment of cancer, cleft lip and palate surgery, contracture surgery for burn survivors, and creating a new outer ear when one is congenitally absent.

-Plastic surgeons use microsurgery to transfer tissue for coverage of a defect when no local tissue is available.
-Free flaps of skin, muscle, bone, fat, or a combination may be removed from the body, moved to another site on the body, and reconnected to a blood supply by suturing arteries and veins as small as 1 to 2 millimeters in diameter.

 Cosmetic surgery procedures

-Cosmetic surgery is a voluntary or elective surgery that is performed on normal parts of the body with the only purpose of improving a person's appearance and/or removing signs of aging.
+Cosmetic surgery is a voluntary or elective surgery that is performed on normal parts of the body with the only purpose of improving a person's appearance or removing signs of aging.
 Some cosmetic surgeries such as breast reduction are also functional and can help to relieve symptoms of discomfort such as back ache or neck ache.
 Cosmetic surgeries are also undertaken following breast cancer and mastectomy to recreate the natural breast shape which has been lost during the process of removing the cancer.
 In 2014, nearly 16 million cosmetic procedures were performed in the United States alone.
 The number of cosmetic procedures performed in the United States has almost doubled since the start of the century.
-92% of cosmetic procedures were performed on women in 2014, up from 88% in 2001.
-15.6 million cosmetic procedures were performed in 2020, with the five most common surgeries being Nose Reshaping, Eyelid surgery, Facelift, Liposuction, and breast augmentation.
+In 2014, 92% of cosmetic procedures were performed on women, up from 88% in 2001.
+15.6 million cosmetic procedures were performed in 2020, with the five most common surgeries being rhinoplasties, blepharoplasties, rhytidectomies, liposuctions, and breast augmentation.
 Breast augmentation continues to be one of the top 5 cosmetic surgical procedures and has been since 2006.
 Silicone implants were used in 84% and saline implants in 16% of all breast augmentations in 2020.
-The American Society for Aesthetic Plastic Surgery looks at the statistics for 34 different cosmetic procedures.
-Nineteen of the procedures are surgical, such as rhinoplasty or facelift.
-The nonsurgical procedures include Botox and laser hair removal.
+The American Society for Aesthetic Plastic Surgery looked at the statistics for 34 different cosmetic procedures.
+Nineteen of the procedures were surgical, such as rhinoplasties or rhytidectomies.
+The nonsurgical procedures included botox and laser hair removal.
 In 2010, their survey revealed that there were 9,336,814 total procedures in the United States.
 Of those, 1,622,290 procedures were surgical (p.
 5).
 They also found that a large majority, 81%, of the procedures were done on Caucasian people (p.
 12).